DataDog/hiring-engineers/answers.md

-See Datadog assignment.pdf, which contains my answers with inline images.
+See Datadog assignment.pdf which contains my answers with inline images.